leoliu0/leoliu0.github.io/Research.md

 ### Common Ownership and Antitrust Enforcement: Evidence from the Court
 *(with Huaizhou Li, Ronald Masulis and Jason Zein)*

-An increasing number of publicly-owned rival firms are jointly held by a small group of large institutional investors.
-This has led to serious concerns regarding the economic implications of such common ownership.
-We analyze U.S. legal cases to uncover links between common ownership and antitrust litigation.
-This approach allows us to establish a direct connection between common ownership and anti-competitive product market behavior.
+An increasing number of publicly-owned rival firms are jointly held by a small group of large investors.
+This has led to serious concerns regarding the anti-competitive effects of such common ownership.
+We investigate U.S. antitrust legal cases to see if common ownership leads to serious antitrust concerns.
 We empirically show that there is a significant positive relationship between common ownership and the probability that a pair of firms face the same antitrust prosecution.
 We use mergers between financial institutions as exogenous variations in common ownership to provide causal evidence on this proposed relation.
-We also show that firm-pairs subject to antitrust litigation are characterized by more socially connected directors, pointing to a possible coordination mechanism.
+In addition, we find that existing level of antitrust enforcement is unlikely to deter the anti-competitive effect of common ownership.

 __Conferences__